-A browser must know what character sets (character encoding) to use.
-It is required to show the HTML page correctly.
+The browser should know what character sets (character encoding) to use.
+It is required to display an HTML page correctly.

 UTF-8 is the default character encoding for HTML5.
 However, it was used to be different.
 ASCII was the character set before it.
 And the ISO-8859-1 was the default character set from HTML 2.0 till HTML 4.01.

-But there were still problems with encoding and when UTF-8 came along with HTML5 and XML, many problems were solved.
+However, there were still problems with encoding, and when UTF-8 appeared with HTML5 and XML, many issues were solved.

 Let's see more details about character sets.

-The biggest problem for ASCII is that it didn't have non English letters.
-It is still in use commonly, especially in mainframe computers.
+The biggest problem for ASCII is that it didn't have non-English letters.
+It is still in use, especially in mainframe computers.

 ANSI was supported by all the browsers since it was announced as the default character set of Windows.

 ISO-8859-1 became the default character encoding in HTML2.0, as most countries use characters different from ASCII.
-It is also an extension to ASCII just like ANSI and it adds international characters.
-ISO-885-1 also uses full byte to show twice as many characters than ASCII.
+It is also an extension to ASCII, just like ANSI, and it adds international characters.
+ISO-885-1 also uses a full byte to show twice as many characters as ASCII.

 If an HTML4 page uses a different character encoding than ISO-8859-1, it must be defined in the <meta> tag.